-It remains to be seen which of these, and other proposed amendments, will make an appearance in the final draft.
+It remains to be seen which of these, and other proposed amendments, put forward by the LIBE Committee will make an appearance in the final draft.

 The Regulation is expected to replace the current e-Privacy Directive, and align with the GDPR.
 It is intended to create harmonised rules around the processing of personal data in the context of electronic communications, and is likely to expand the scope of these rules to apply to the Internet of Things (IoT) and Over-The-Top (OTT) services.